DebugBSD/Assembly-Workbench/README.md

 * Ensure every file outside the project has an absolute path.
 When file is absolute, we should set up this configuration on the project file.
 * Implement a Console Log to log the output of the assembler, linker, and compiler.
 * Implement Rebuild and Clean.
-* When there is no change in the project, we shouldn't rewrite the project file because.
-When it does, the order of the files is different.
 * Improve the projects window.
 We should be able to see all files and directories under a project.